mpenet/casyn/README.md

 ```

 As shown in the previous example you can also store clojure data
-direclty (it is the fallback or the encoding protocol), this will be
+direclty (it is the fallback of the encoding protocol), this will be
 done via [Nippy](https://github.com/ptaoussanis/nippy), you will just
 need to indicate :clj as decoding type in the schema.